explosion/projects/tutorials/ner_pytorch_medical/README.md

 <!-- SPACY PROJECT: AUTO-GENERATED DOCS START (do not remove) -->

-# 🪐 spaCy Project: Detecting fashion brands in online comments (Named Entity Recognition)
+# 🪐 spaCy Project: Detecting entities in Medical Records

-This project uses [`sense2vec`](https://github.com/explosion/sense2vec) and [Prodigy](https://prodi.gy) to bootstrap an NER model to detect fashion brands in [Reddit comments](https://files.pushshift.io/reddit/comments/).
-For more details, see [our blog post](https://explosion.ai/blog/sense2vec-reloaded#annotation).
+This project uses the [i2b2 (n2c2) 2011 Challenge Dataset](https://portal.dbmi.hms.harvard.edu/projects/n2c2-nlp/) to bootstrap an NER model to detect entities in Medical Records.
+It also demonstrates how to anonymize medical records for annotators in [Prodigy](https://prodi.gy).

 ## 📋 project.yml